cortex-js/cortexjs.io/src/_pages/mathlive-guide-speech.md

 2. To get the necessary keys, follow [these instructions](https://docs.aws.amazon.com/polly/latest/dg/setting-up.html)

-    2.1 Create a custom policy in your [AWS console](https://console.aws.amazon.com/iam/home) with action: Read SynthesizeSpeech and a request condition of a referer with a StringEquals to your domain, e.g. 'https://example.com/*'
+    2.1 Create a custom policy in your [AWS console](https://console.aws.amazon.com/iam/home) with action: Read SynthesizeSpeech and a request condition of a referrer with a StringEquals to your domain, e.g. 'https://example.com/*'

     2.2 Create a group, and associated it with the policy above